confluentinc/event-streaming-patterns/docs/table/projection-table.md

 |3           |Washington        |
 ```

-As new data is inserted, `package_locations` stays updated, so we can
+As new data is inserted, the `package_locations` table is updated, so we can
 see the current location of each package without scanning through the
 event history every time.